Restrict available tools (whitelist)tools: - Read - Write - Edit - Bash - Glob - Grep

 Permissions

 Permissions control what an agent can do within its session.
-Herdctl provides fine-grained control over tool access, bash command execution, and permission approval modes.
+Herdctl provides fine-grained control over tool access and permission approval modes using a flat configuration structure that maps directly to the Claude Agents SDK.
 This allows you to create agents with appropriate access levels—from read-only support bots to full-access development agents.

 Quick Start

-Section titled “Permission Modes”The mode field controls how Claude Code handles permission requests.
-This maps directly to the Claude Agent SDK’s permission modes.
+Section titled “Permission Modes”The permission_mode field controls how Claude Code handles permission requests.
+This maps directly to the Claude Agents SDK’s permission modes.

 Section titled “Available Modes”| Mode | Description | Use Case |